danforbes/substrate-wiki/Validating-on-PoC-2.md

 First open the UI at https://poc-2.polkadot.io/#/accounts.

-Do NOT use the generated seed, use a string, preferable between 32 and 60 chars.
+Do NOT use the generated seed, use a string, preferable between 1 (not recommended!) and 32 chars.
 Save this seed and take note of your account´s address.

 You can now start your node using `polkadot --validator --key <your seed here>`.